vgoyal24/HairBundleLab/README.md

 This software enables users to numerically investigate the complexities of cochlear HB responses to step-like stimuli.
 Whether applying force-input mechanisms such as fluid-jets or displacement inputs like stiff probes, HairBundleLab provides a comprehensive platform for exploring and visualizing these intricate processes.

-**Core Features:** The software comprises raw code and an intuitive graphical user interface developed in MATLAB App Designer.
+**Core Features**: The software comprises raw code and an intuitive graphical user interface developed in MATLAB App Designer.
 The software empowers users to:
 * Design custom HB models by modifying geometric, mechanical, and electrical parameters to align with specific experimental requirements.
 * Visualize HB displacements and mechano-electric transducer currents in real time, offering valuable insights into HB behavior in the time domain.

-The instructions on how to use the raw codes are provided [below](#using-the-raw-code).
-The comprehensive [documentation](resources/HairBundleLab_Documentation.pdf) serves as your go-to tutorial, guiding you step-by-step through the app's interface.
+The instructions on how to use the raw codes are provided [below](#using-the-raw-code), and the comprehensive [documentation](resources/HairBundleLab_Documentation.pdf) serves as your go-to tutorial, guiding you step-by-step through the app interface.
 You will discover what each parameter represents, how to modify them effectively and gain insights through detailed illustrations and practical examples.
 Whether you're a seasoned researcher or a curious learner, HairBundleLab is designed to enhance your understanding and facilitate your research in auditory science with ease and precision.
-A brief summary to get you started is also provided below.
+A brief summary to get you started is also provided [below](#what-are-the-system-requirements-for-using-hairbundlelab).

-Welcome to HairBundleLab, your ultimate numerical tool for exploring the complexities of mammalian cochlear hair bundle (HB) responses to step-like stimuli.
-Whether you're using force input mechanisms like fluid-jets or displacement inputs such as rigid probes, HairBundleLab offers a platform to understand and visualize these intricate processes.

-With HairBundleLab, you are not just observing, you are in control.
-Craft your own HB models, tailoring them precisely by adjusting geometrical, mechanical, and electrical parameters to suit your experimental needs.
-The app provides you with an in-depth look at HB behavior, offering real-time visualizations of displacements and mechano-electric transducer (MET) currents in the time domain.

-## What do you get with the license?
-*

 ## What are the System Requirements for using HairBundleLab?